mjpritchard/my-1.9.0-site/content/docs/batch-computing/slurm-queues.md

 By default, the Slurm command `sinfo` displays the following information:

-- **PARTITION** : Partition name followed by `*` for the default queue/partition
+- **PARTITION**: Partition name followed by `*` for the default queue/partition.
-- **AVAIL** : State/availability of a queue/partition.
+- **AVAIL**: State/availability of a queue/partition.
 Partition state: up or down.
-- **TIMELIMIT** : The maximum run time limit per job in each queue/partition is shown in `days-hours:minutes:seconds`, e.g. `2-00:00:00` is two days maximum runtime limit
+- **TIMELIMIT**: The maximum run time limit per job in each queue/partition is shown in `days-hours:minutes:seconds`, e.g. `2-00:00:00` is two days maximum runtime limit.
-- **NODES** : Count of nodes with this particular configuration e.g. 48 nodes
+- **NODES**: Count of nodes with this particular configuration e.g. 48 nodes.
-- **STATE** : State of the nodes.
+- **STATE**: State of the nodes.
 Possible states include: allocated, down, drained, and idle.
 For example, the state `idle` means that the node is not allocated to any jobs and is available for use.
-- **NODELIST** List of node names associated with this queue/partition
+- **NODELIST**: List of node names associated with this queue/partition.

-The `sinfo` example below, reports more complete information about the partition/queue `debug`
+The `sinfo` example below, reports more complete information about the partition/queue `debug`:

 {{<command user="user" host="sci-ph-01">}}
 sinfo --long --partition=debug